robwakeman/npm-scripts-igloo/README.md

 npm start
 ```

-For dev, need to keep link to Font Awesome stylesheet.
-Remove or uncomment for prod.
+For dev, need to keep the link to Font Awesome stylesheet in index.html.
+Remove it for prod.

 ```html
 <link rel="stylesheet" href="dist/css/fontawesome-all.css" />